-- Sustainable processing engineers help to reduce our ever growing pollution problems by developing and modifying new materials which may replace non-biodegradable materials currently in use.
-Sustainable materials processing, particularly of our mineral resources, is vital to the long term future of Australia and international industry.
+- Sustainable processing engineers help to reduce our ever-growing pollution and carbon emissions problems by developing and modifying new materials that may replace non-biodegradable materials currently in use.
+Sustainable materials processing, particularly of our mineral resources, is vital to the long-term future of Australian and international industries.

-- Energy and electronics engineers study green energy, an increasingly fundamental concern in our society of limited resources.
-Materials at UNSW is at the forefront of developing environmentally friendly and safe solar hydrogen generation systems.
-Electronics is becoming smaller as micro turns into nano turns into quantum electronics.
-Engineering chips, atom by atom, is intense materials engineering.
-Materials Engineering is playing a vital role in diverse developments across the fields of energy generation and electronics.
+- Energy and electronics engineers investigate green energy materials and processes, an increasingly fundamental concern in our society of limited resources, as well as designing electronic devices that are becoming smaller as micro turns into nano turns into quantum electronics.
+Materials engineering plays a vital role in diverse developments across these fields.

-- Failure analysts and forensic scientists look at why structures fail.
+- Failure analysts and forensic scientists investigate and understand why structures fail.
 What happened to the Challenger Space Shuttle?
 What causes a jumbo jet to crash or a pipe to fail?
 Is it the choice of materials, poor engineering or are there other external factors?

-- Composite technologists are focused on the materials of the future – lighter, stiffer, stronger, tougher materials for use in cars, sporting goods, aircraft, bridges and buildings.
-Composite Technologists develop better fibres, better matrices and better production methods, always with the goal of creating composites with unique properties for enhanced performance.
+- Composite technologists focus on the materials of the future – lighter, stiffer, stronger, tougher materials for use in cars, sporting goods, aircraft, bridges, and buildings.
+Composite technologists develop better fibres, better matrices, and better production methods, always with the goal of creating composites with unique properties for enhanced performance.

 - Materials scientists are sought by companies that manufacture multiple materials and need broad expertise across all materials.

-- Ceramic engineers focus on the science and technology of creating objects from inorganic, non-metallic materials.
+- Ceramic engineers focus on the science and technology of creating high performance products from inorganic, non-metallic materials.
 Look out the window – much of what you see is ceramic: the window, bricks, concrete and tiles.
-Ceramicists are required to design and manufacture materials for optimum performance.
-Bioceramics (hip replacements), space shuttle tiles, ceramic engines that are more fuel efficient, glass used in optical fibre and computer chips are just a few of the functions of ceramics.
+Bioceramics (hip replacements), space shuttle tiles, glass used in optical fibre and computer chips are just a few of the functions of ceramics.

-But there are no limits – MSE graduates have gone on to become CEOs, politicians, professors, physicians, lawyers, astronauts and more.
+But there are no limits – Materials Science & Engineering graduates have gone on to become CEOs, politicians, professors, physicians, lawyers, astronauts, and more.

 All UNSW Engineering undergraduate degree programs are fully accredited by Engineers Australia.